- All•

 TL;DR

 Launching a user-referral program doesn’t have to drain months of dev time.
-For most SaaS teams, Cello’s plug-and-play platform delivers faster setup, built-in fraud protection, automated payouts, and lower ongoing costs than rolling your own solution.
-See the full side-by-side comparison—and FAQs—below.
+For most SaaS teams, Cello’s plug-and-play referral platform delivers faster setup, built-in fraud protection, automated payouts, and lower ongoing costs than rolling your own solution.

 Why even compare Cello with building a referral program in-house?

-Non-technical SaaS founders often wonder whether they should invest developer cycles into a custom referral engine or adopt an off-the-shelf platform such as Cello.
+Growth teams often wonder whether they should invest developer cycles into a custom referral engine or adopt an off-the-shelf platform such as Cello.
 Time-to-market, legal risk, and the hidden costs of maintenance all play a role.
-The table that follows breaks down every major factor—from implementation speed to compliance and scalability—so you can decide with confidence.
+The table that follows breaks down every major factor, from implementation speed to compliance and scalability, so you can decide with confidence.

 Cello vs. Building In-House: Time, Complexity & Maintenance